psecio/websecio/_posts/2012-10-12__Core-Concepts-Defense-in-Depth.md

 The solutions you use should be reputable, tested (unit tests, functional tests, etc) and should be something that is well-known enough to have been through its paces and tested.
-The same kind of ideals should be held by you and your developmen team as well.
+The same kind of ideals should be held by you and your development team as well.
 Be sure that whatever solution you come up with has been well-tested and put through its paces, preferably in an internal, more real world situation.